 Leave of Absence

-Leave of Absence Form - Graduate students must be enrolled each fall and spring semester in order to remain in active student status.
+Leave of Absence - Graduate students must be enrolled each fall and spring semester in order to remain in active student status.
 Applying for a leave of absence allows students to remain active in their program for up to one year without enrolling.

 Mental Health Crisis or Emergency?